csalmeida/ruby-fundamentals/README.md

 - Returns the same number of items.

-In the example below, `map` will iterate through a block and the code block will make a change to the item.
+In the example below, `map` will iterate through a block and the code block will make a change to each item:

 ```ruby
 # enumerables-and-code-blocks/map-methods.rb